Green Climate Fund to Support Development of Conservation International Initiative to Transform Water Security in Bogotá

 GCF’s Project Preparation Facility will support the development of the ‘Building a Water-Resilient Bogotá-Region Landscape’ project.
 The decision comes as the region faces severe water shortages due to an ongoing drought.

-GCF funding will be used to conduct detailed feasibility studies, financial structure for payment for ecosystem (PES) using 1% of unrestricted budget from the district and municipalities, environmental social and gender assessments, and other studies to support a robust innovative water project design, ensuring that the project addresses critical water security challenges in the Bogotá-Region, which is vital for Colombia's economy and home to nearly 20% of its population.
+GCF funding will be used to conduct detailed feasibility studies, financial structure for payment for ecosystem (PES) using 1% of unrestricted budget from Bogotá and other municipalities, environmental social and gender assessments, and other studies to support a robust innovative water project design, ensuring that the project addresses critical water security challenges in the Bogotá-Region, which is vital for Colombia's economy and home to nearly 20% of its population.

 “This Green Climate Fund project, with complementary funding from the Ministry of Environment and the RAP-E Central Region through the Fund for Life, will maintain the critical ecological restoration efforts that are already underway.
 The project consists of sustaining the conservation of the protected areas, and the restoration of 15,000 hectares that are focused on the provision of water and enhancing the productivity of community lands,” said Colombian Minister of Environment, Susana Muhamad.